 When I drop my kids off at school each morning, I say the same things to kids every day right before I walk out of the classroom, “Be kind.
 Have fun.
 Learn something.”

-This is the order is intentional based on the importance of the type of people I hope they will become.
+This order is intentional based on the importance of the type of people I hope they will become.

 4) Give More Than You Take

 Because most can’t see past what’s in it for them.

 Takers believe in a zero-sum world, and they end up creating one where bosses, colleagues and clients don’t trust them.
 Givers build deeper and broader relationships – people are rooting for them instead of gunning for them.~ Adam Grant

 I have a simple mantra I remind myself of every morning, “Give more.
 Expect less.”

 Without intentional action to the contrary, we’re all selfish bastards.